Substra/substra/references/sdk.md

 Create a new aggregate tuple asset.
-In debug mode, add the following key: `substra.DEBUG_OWNER` to the metadata, the value becomes the 'creator' of the objective.
+In debug mode, add the following key: `substra.DEBUG_OWNER` to the metadata, the value becomes the 'creator' of the aggregate tuple.

 **Arguments:**
  - `data (Union[dict, schemas.AggregatetupleSpec], required)`: If it is a dict, it must have the same